shane-kercheval/data-science-template/README.md

 │
-├── config                        <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging                   <- Configuration of python loggers ├── data
+├── config                        <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging                   <- Configuration of python loggers │
+├── data                          <- Folder that contains data used or generated.
 │   ├── external                  <- Data from third party sources.
-│   ├── interim                   <- Intermediate data that has been transformed.
-│   ├── processed                 <- The final, canonical data sets for modeling.
 │   └── raw                       <- The original, immutable data dump.
-│
-├── data                          <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── archive                   <- Place to put archive data is no longer usabled.
-Not synced with git.
-│   ├── external                  <- External data sources, will be synced with git │   ├── sample                    <- Sample data used for code development and testing, will be synced with git │
+(This directory is excluded via .gitignore) │   ├── interim                   <- Intermediate data that has been transformed.
+(This directory is excluded via .gitignore) │   ├── processed                 <- The final, canonical data sets for modeling.
+(This directory is excluded via .gitignore) │
 ├── deliverables                  <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   ├── figures                   <- Generated graphics and figures to be used in reporting.
 │   ├── archive                   <- Previous deliverables that are outdated or no longer applicable.
 │
+├── figures                       <- Generated graphics and figures to be used in reporting and analysis.
+│   ├── deliverables              <- Generated graphics and figures to be used in reporting.
+│   ├── [etc]                     <- Various folders to organize figures (e.g. model evaluation).
+│   ├── archive                   <- Previous figures that are outdated or no longer applicable.
+│
 ├── models                        <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                   <- Previous models that are outdated or no longer applicable.
-This directory is included in the .gitignore and is not tracked by git
+(This directory is excluded via .gitignore)
 │
 ├── notebooks
 │   ├── develop                   <- Current notebooks being used in development.